FelipeJAguiar/health_insurance/README.md

 # Conclusions

 At the end of this project, it was possible answer business questions and solve business problem, giving to sales center a solution for calls restrictions and helping in decision process.
 Besides it, the project was a good way to improve my knowledge about classification problems (in this case specific Learn to Rank), being possible to find new model types, metrics and applications.
+Concluding about business, the model applied obtained satisfactory results, providing a 2.6 times better solution in the contacting potential customers process.

 # Next Steps to Improve